Common Tax Resolution Mistakes People Make

 We understand that organizing all of your information and double checking your returns to make sure that they are complete and accurate isn’t an easy task to do yourself.
 It becomes all the more difficult if you do not have professional help and more so if you have let procrastination get the better of you during the year.
 While tax preparation software is preventing more taxpayers from making mistakes on their annual tax returns, there are still many mistakes that clients routinely make.

-To help create awareness about these errors and help people avoid making them, Tuttle & Tuttle CPAs has compiled a list of the most common tax resolution mistakes people make.
+To help create awareness about these errors and help people avoid making them, Tuttle & Tuttle, CPA has compiled a list of the most common tax resolution mistakes people make.

 1. Not opening the mail from the IRS or FTB.